germanattanasio/movieapp-dialog/README.md

 To execute the full regression suite you can execute GUI_TestSuite and Rest_TestSuite Junit Test suites directly in your eclipse environment.

 ### How to accommodate changes to the dialog
-The dialog questions and answers from the mct file maps the directly to question answer arrays in our JSON files.
+The dialog questions and answers from the xml file (see **Upload Dialog File** above) map directly to question answer arrays in JSON files which are used by the automation.
 These files are located src/it/resources/questions directory.
-When you change dialog you will need to do reciprocating changes or potentially receive false positives.
+When you change dialog you will need to do reciprocating changes to the JSON config files to allow the regression test suite to pass.

 ## Reference information
 * [Dialog service documentation](https://dialog-doc-la.mybluemix.net/doc/dialog/index.html): Get an in-depth knowledge of the Dialog service